 1, c.
-To be recommended for candidacy for the Doctor's degree in Electrical Engineering the applicant must pass the following courses with a grade of 2 or better:
+To be recommended for candidacy for the doctor's degree in Electrical Engineering the applicant must pass the following courses with a grade of 2 or better:

 Ph.
-101 a b c Electricity and Magnetism
+101 a b c Electricity and Magnetism and one of the following courses:

 Ph.
-103 a b c Analytical Mechanics AM.
-1 a b Applied Mechanics together with AM.
+103 a b c Analytical Mechanics A.M.
+1 a b Applied Mechanics together with A.M.
 11 c Strength of Materials and one of the following courses:

-Ma, 8 a b c Advanced Calculus
+Ма, 8 а b с Advanced Calculus

 Ph.5abc Introduction to Mathematical Physics

-s Ma, 8 a b Advanced Calculus
+Í Ma, 8 a b Advanced Calculus

-together with
+ļ together with

-l Ma.
+ĺ Ma.
 11 Differential Equations